• Skip to main content

 But having people who really care about me?

 I am still in shock that someone felt I was valuable enough to wonder whether I had taken my life.
 She actually thought about me from time to time.
 I am floored.
-After my hospitalization for depression, it has been my mission for the past year to value myself, just as I am, no titles, just me.
+After my hospitalization for depression, it has been my mission for the past year to value myself, just as I am, with no titles, just me.

 This has been very, very hard.